The Board of Commissioners

 Martin Pate

 Martin Pate is a Solicitor and Managing Director of MJP Law, a solicitors’ practice based in Dorset.
 Martin started his career with the London Metropolitan Police and then the Department of Transport and Environment in London, working for a number of departments and agencies.
 Martin is a keen sailor qualified to RYA Offshore Yacht Master and former Commodore of East Dorset Sailing Club in Poole.
+Martin is also a Trustee of the Friends of Victoria Hospital Wimborne, a Trustee of the Tivoli Theatre in Wimborne, and Honorary Solicitor to the New Forest Commoners Association.

 Chief Executive